Failure to Appear in Court

 When is the Failure to Appear Willful?

-The failure to abide by a court order to appear in court on a specified date for felony or misdemeanor charges may subject the defendant to additional charges or for a contempt charge.
+The failure to abide by a court order to appear in court on a specified date for felony or misdemeanor charges may subject the defendant to additional charges or a contempt charge.
+However, until the court determines guilt utilizing procedures that provide due process, it may not impose additional punishment.

 Due process requires a determination that the failure was “willful.”
 That determination might be made in a contempt proceeding or a new case for failure to appear.